 Interview Questions to Assess Motivation

 The following sample job interview questions enable you to assess what motivates the candidate that you are interviewing.
-They will also help you assess your candidate's skill and ability in motivating employees in his or her former jobs as well as allowing you to assess his or her personal level of motivation.
+They will also help you assess your candidate's skill and ability in motivating employees in their former jobs as well as allowing you to assess their personal level of motivation.

 These questions help you discover what your candidate finds motivating at work.
 Every employer seeks employees who have an intrinsic motivation that is related to work.
 Because all candidates are motivated about something, you need to discover what that is during the interview.